End of life statements

 PowerDNS Authoritative Server 2.x

-PowerDNS Authoritative Server 2.9.22 was released more than 6 years ago, in January 2009.
-Because of its immense and durable popularity, some patch releases have been provided, the last one of which (18.104.22.168) was made available over three years ago in January 2012.
+PowerDNS Authoritative Server 2.9.22 was released in January 2009.
+Because of its immense and durable popularity, some patch releases have been provided, the last one of which (18.104.22.168) was made available in January 2012.

-Although we have long been telling users that we can no longer support the use of 2.x, and urging upgrades to 3.x, with this statement we formally declare 2.x end of life.
+Although we have long been telling users that we can no longer support the use of 2.x, and urging upgrading, with this statement we formally declare 2.x end of life.

 This means that any 2.x issues will not be addressed.
 This has been the case for a long time, but with this statement we make it formal.

 To upgrade to 3.x, please consult the instructions on how to upgrade the database.
+To upgrade from 3.x to 4.x, follow these instructions.
 If you need help with upgrading, we provide migration services to our supported users.
 If you are currently running 2.9.22 and need help to tide you over, we can also provide that as part of a support agreement.